Most Common Home Buyer Questions

 Cooperatives – $724,983

-The COVID-19 pandemic has undoubtedly impacted average city sales prices and sales volumes across the city.
-We can expect these numbers to change as the pandemic lessens in effect.
+The COVID-19 pandemic has undoubtedly impacted average city sales prices and sales volumes.
+As the pandemic lessens, we can expect these numbers to change.

 Condo and Co-op average and median sales prices year-to-date